What you'll need Resident Hand Book

 Damage and Cleaning

-Residents must keep their assigned room/suite clean and advise CLC
+Residents must keep their assigned room/suite clean and alert

 Damages: Residents are responsible for costs, expenses or

-liabilities resulting from damage to a room, suite or
+liabilities resulting from damage to a room by them or their

 Cleaning: Residents are responsible for the cost of